 Taiko can be a fun hobby, a time to bang on the drums and make a loud noise.
-It can also be a profoundly life altering experience, awakening you to new strengths within yourself and new ways to connect with people and discover how each player affects the energy of the group and audience.
-We offer these basic taiko principles to help you get the most from your drumming experience.
+It can also be a profoundly life altering experience, awakening you to new strengths and new ways of connecting with people.
+These principles shaped Odaiko Sonora, and following will help you understand how taiko can be a force for growth on the team and in your life.

-Taiko is at its most beautiful when players are in unison, playing with musicality and proper technique.
-Strive for accuracy of rhythm.
-Know that this accuracy is most satisfying when players are in proper stance, using proper form, and free from ego.
+Taiko is most beautiful when players are playing in unison, with musicality and proper technique.
+Strive for accuracy and focus.
+Remember that at any level of development, improvement is the goal.

-Stance, sticking technique, breath, feeling your body, the bachi and the taiko work together as an instrument… these are all elements of proper kata.
+Your body, breath, bachi (drumsticks), and the taiko work together as an instrument, and kata involves using each of these with proper technique.
 Play with ki, rather than muscle.

-Taiko involves the celebration and expression of a heartfelt love of the art, the excitement of playing the drum, and sharing that enthusiasm with the audience.
-Whatever you are feeling most strongly in your spirit will be conveyed when you play, so strive to make it respect and passion.
+Taiko celebrates community.
+It is the excitement of playing the drum, and sharing that enthusiasm with others.
+Whatever you are feeling most strongly in your spirit will be conveyed when you play, so embrace patience, humility, willingness, generosity, and joy.

 By following these principles, you will find taiko an ideal way to express new strength and skill, celebrate human connection, continue your personal growth, and have fun!